geogardenclub/geogardenclub.github.io/docs/home/innovations.md

 hide_table_of_contents: true
 ---

-# Design Innovations
+# What makes GGC different?

-:::tip What makes GGC different?
+:::tip It's our design innovations!
 :::

 What should an app provide if it is intended to support the needs of "serious" gardeners?
 Here is GeoGardenClub's answer: